2022 NFL Week 3 Odds

 Panthers: Sam Darnold (305 yds, 2 TDs, 1 INT) put up another outstanding QB display to help the Panthers blow away the Saints.
 He distributed the ball incredibly well, with 5 receivers going for over 35 yards each.

 Christian McCaffrey continued his excellent post-injury return, with 137 total yards.
-All these stats show encouraging signs for the Panthers’ new offense under Sam Darnold, which I expect to continue against a weak Texans’ defense.
+All these stats show encouraging signs for the Panthers’ new offense under Sam Darnold, which I expect will continue against a weak Texans’ defense.
 The Panthers’ defense bounced back after a modest performance in Week 1.

-Jameis Winston was only allowed to complete 50% of his passes and threw for a paltry 111 yards; the Panthers’ secondary truly kept a lid on the Saints.
+Jameis Winston was only allowed to complete 50% of his passes and threw for a mere 111 yards; the Panthers’ secondary truly kept a lid on the Saints.
 Overall, it was a good day at the office for their D, registering 4 sacks and 2 interceptions.

 Texans: Reality hit the Texans on Sunday as they lost not only the game to the Browns, but also their starting QB at halftime.
 Tyrod Taylor left with a hamstring injury and is expected to be out of the Texans Week 3 game.